 Have you ever wandered into the produce booths at the farmers market and seen a vegetable or two (or three) that you did not recognize?
 I know that I have.
 Many, in fact, and I consider myself a bit of a foodie and an amateur gardener.
-And so I am on a mission this year to learn about and to try a few of those unfamiliar foodstuffs.
+And so, I am on a mission this year to learn about and to try a few of those unfamiliar foodstuffs.
 So what is that thing I saw at the Farmers Market?

 Fennel is an aromatic yellow-flowered European plant of the parsley family, with feathery leaves.
 The thin leaves smell wonderful and can be used completely separately from the bulb.

 - As an addition to chicken or tuna salad.
 I despise celery, and sometimes onion has too strong of a flavor for soft salads.
 But fennel adds a crunch, with a nice mellow flavor to a chicken or tuna salad.
 Bonus: chop up some of the leaves to add flavor and aroma.

 - Roasted with potatoes.
 Chop the fennel with chopped potatoes and coat generously with olive oil and your spices of choice.
 Roast at 400 degrees until crispy about 40-50 minutes.